delta-io/delta/README.md

 ## Compatibility

-This section states the compatibilty guarantees provided by the current version of Delta Lake.
+This section states the compatibility guarantees provided by the current version of Delta Lake.

 ### Compatibility with Spark Versions